 If a member of your camping party is vertically challenged, this stool is a must-have to reach some of the hard-to-reach areas in cabinets.
 This model is exceptionally sturdy and well built, rated for 1,000 lbs.
 Plus, with adjustable legs, it can be used outdoors for your entry steps when they are too far off the ground.

-So far, the essential RV items on our list have focused mainly on the rig’s exterior.
+So far, the RV essentials on our list have focused mainly on the rig’s exterior.
 However, the things below will help keep the inside in tip-top shape.

 When deciding what to pack in your RV, you must keep weight in mind.
 These lightweight dishes are stackable for compact storage and only weigh about 3.5 lbs for the whole set.
 Plus, they are more environmentally friendly than disposable dishes.